Skip to Main Content

 Planning Your Visit

 Aubrac Restaurant & Terrasse is located at Zum Sportzentrum 3, 76228 Karlsruhe, in the Beiertheim-Bulach district to the southwest of the city centre.
 The address places it adjacent to the sporting complex, a practical detail worth noting when planning a visit by public transport or on foot from the centre.
-Current booking details, opening hours, and pricing are leading confirmed directly, as the venue's operational specifics are not consolidated in public databases at time of publication.
+Current booking details and opening hours are best confirmed directly.
 The terrace component makes seasonal timing relevant: visits in the spring and summer months will access the outdoor element that the venue's name foregrounds, while an off-season visit defaults to the interior experience.

 For those building a wider itinerary around the region's dining options, the Black Forest is accessible within roughly an hour from Karlsruhe, and the Moselle Valley's restaurant scene, including Schanz in Piesport, extends the options for a multi-day trip.
 Internationally calibrated reference points for French-influenced contemporary cooking can be found at Le Bernardin in New York City, while the communal dining format that has become a reference point in American fine dining is well represented by Lazy Bear in San Francisco and the Nordic-influenced contemporary approach by JAN in Munich.
 Closer to Karlsruhe, Restaurant Haerlin in Hamburg and Victor's Fine Dining by Christian Bau in Perl represent the upper tier of formal dining in German contexts.